pprunty/pprunty.github.io/posts/05-hotd-s02e01-summary.md

 We are treated to wrenching sounds as King Aaegon II's heir to the Iron Throne and child, Lucerys's head is cut from his body by the rat snatchers.

+The next episode sets up a spotlight for King Aaegon II to make a play, until now he has displayed his disinterest in the _Game of Thrones_, however, the murder of his son, __, at the hands of the assassins Blood and Cheese, at the command of Daemon Targaryen,

+Will the two factions continue in their one-for-one approach, an eye for an eye, a son for a son, a dragon for a dragon?
+Or will there be an unexpected alliance between the characters on each side of the Targaryen faction who prefer to prevade war.

 As the credits roll, viewers are left with a stark reminder of George R.R.
 Martin's words: "There are no heroes... in life, the monsters win."
 The Dance of the Dragons has truly begun, and no one – not even innocent children – is safe